-Can we pay for sessions in bulk, can we pay for sessions as we go?
+Can we pay for sessions in bulk, or can we pay for sessions as we go?

 Of course you can!
 We know that everyone has different financial situations and therefore we are more than happy for you to pay for sessions as you go or to pay in advance for a set amount of sessions.
-When sessions are booked as a bulk of 6 sessions it will cost you £275 rather than £300.
+When sessions are booked as a bulk of 6 sessions we will discount this to £275.

 What times can I book sessions in for and how often?

 We have fixed time slots throughout the day and in to the evenings.
 Typically we have session availability during the week but we do not work on weekends.

 All counselling sessions are carried out on a weekly basis and we ask for a minimum of six weekly sessions initially.
 After this point you may continue weekly or discuss other options that may work better for you.

 We also now offer single sessions and clay conversation sessions, lasting one and a half hours for those over the age of 18.

 Currently we feel that this price recognises the skills, experience and training our staff have undertaken whilst still remaining as affordable as possible to a wide range of people.
 We have to also take in to account the costs needed to remain ethically trained, supervised and resourced to deliver our counselling sessions alongside that of running our premises.
 Please see below for other ways of funding this if needed.

 Will you come to my TAC, TAF, review meeting etc.?

 Yes, we can.
 Although we do still charge £50 an hour for meetings.